Climate action is reshaping the global economy.

 Climate Action 100+

-In a similar move, but directed at Business, over 320 investors with $33 trillion in assets under management have signed on to Climate Action 100+, calling for the 100 ‘systemically important emitters’ – the top 100 companies accounting for two-thirds of annual global industrial emissions – to tackle climate change.
+In a similar move, over 320 investors with $33 trillion in assets under management have signed on to Climate Action 100+, calling for the 100 ‘systemically important emitters’ – the top 100 companies accounting for two-thirds of annual global industrial emissions – to tackle climate change.

 The divestment movement grows